Trump campaign retreats from key claim in Pennsylvania suit

 Republican-heavy counties “followed the law and did not provide a notice and cure process, disenfranchising many,” the lawsuit said.

-Cliff Levine, a lawyer representing the Democratic National Committee, which is seeking to intervene, said it isn't clear how many voters were given the chance to fix their ballot.
+Cliff Levine, a lawyer representing the Democratic National Committee, which is seeking to intervene, said it's unclear how many voters were given the chance to fix their ballot.

 But, he said, it is minimal and certainly fewer than the margin — almost 70,000 — that separates Biden and Trump.